College Advice Team

 - How do I apply?

 You can apply to us during the academic year prior to the September you wish to join, which for most students will be during year 11.
 We accept applications all the way through the year, however we recommend that students apply by the end of January if possible, in order to secure an early interview and college offer.
 You can easily apply online through the college website.
 In order to apply online you will need to create an account, which will allow you to manage your application and keep your information up to date.
 When registering online, we recommend that you use a personal email address rather than a school address, as we will use this address to contact you during the summer holidays and right up to the start of your course.
-Alternatively, if you are unable to complete the online application form we also have paper forms available.
-These can be obtained from the college website, college receptions, or may be available in your school careers library.

 - Will I need to come to an interview?